 WHAT IS SUCROSE INTOLERANCE?

 Sucrose Intolerance Due to Congenital Sucrase-Isomaltase Deficiency (CSID)

 CSID Symptoms Include...

 bloating, abdominal pain, gas, chronic and frequent (daily) diarrhea, and nausea

-Being diagnosed as a teenager with Sucrose Intolerance, clinically known as Congenital Sucrase-Isomaltase Deficiency (CSID), has its own unique challenges.
+Being diagnosed as a teenager with Sucrose Intolerance due to Congenital Sucrase-Isomaltase Deficiency (CSID) has its own unique challenges.
 Marielle is choosing to share her personal story in order to help others who could be suffering from this condition.

 Take the quiz!
 It will only take a minute.

 National Sucrose Intolerance Week - Four Myths Busted

 To celebrate National Sucrose Intolerance Week, here are four health myths about the disease, debunked.